Tahyna Tozzi

-Tahyna MacManus (née Tozzi; born 24 April 1986) is an Australian actress, director, writer and producer.
-Tahyna starred in several television series and film blockbusters including X-Men Origins: Wolverine before moving to roles behind the lens focusing on directing and producing.
-Tahyna co-founded an all female led production company, Neon Jane Productions alongside producer Kelly Tomasich.
-In 2020 the duo launched The Australian Womens Film Festival, a short film festival celebrating women in film and honouring those who have made a significant contribution to the industry.
+Tahyna Tozzi is an Australian actress, director, writer and producer.
+She starred in several television series and film blockbusters including X-Men Origins: Wolverine, before moving into production.

 Early life

-MacManus grew up in the Sydney beach-side suburb of Cronulla with her Italian father, Dutch mother and younger sister, model Cheyenne Tozzi.
-She began modelling at eight years old.
+Tozzi grew up in the Sydney beach-side suburb of Cronulla, with her Italian father, Nicola, Dutch model mother, Yvonne and younger sister, model Cheyenne.
+Her family established the Italian venue, Caffe Roma in Sydney's Kings Cross, in the 1980s.

+Tozzi began modelling at eight years old, alongside her sister, appearing in high end fashion campaigns and magazines throughout the 2000s.

 Career

-MacManus played Perri Lawe on the ABC drama Blue Water High in 2005.
-She returned to the series for the second-to-last episode of the second series, which aired in December 2006.
-Following that, she starred in Beautiful, her first feature film, playing 17-year-old provocateur Suzy.

-In 2009, she appeared in X-Men Origins: Wolverine as Emma, a mutant able to turn her skin into diamond.
+Tozzi played Gold Coast glamour queen, Perri in ABC teen drama Blue Water High from 2005 to 2006.
+Following that, she starred alongside Asher Keddie in 2009 film Beautiful, her first feature, playing 17-year-old provocateur Suzy, and appeared opposite Hugh Jackman in X-Men Origins: Wolverine as Emma, a mutant able to turn her skin into diamond.

+Tozzi next starred in 2010 psychological horror film Needle, opposite Michael Dorman, Travis Fimmel and Ben Mendelsohn.